Search Results for "estradiol"

 The Medical Letter on Drugs and Therapeutics • Feb 02, 2004 (Issue 1175)

-in the US for pregnancy prevention.
+for pregnancy prevention.
 Active tablets containing 30 µg of ethinyl estradiol and 0.15 mg of levonorgestrel ...

 Seasonale (Barr), the first "extended-cycle" oral contraceptive, is now available in the US for pregnancy prevention.
 Active tablets containing 30 ╡g of ethinyl estradiol and 0.15 mg of levonorgestrel are taken for 84 consecutive days, followed by 7 days of inactive tablets, allowing for withdrawal bleeding only four times a year.
 Other combination oral contraceptives are dispensed as 21 days of active tablets and 7 days of placebo or no tablets, resulting in 13 withdrawal bleeding episodes each year.